mitjafelicijan/wowcodex.com/README.md

 - [Data extractor](./extractor) - Extracts content from Nostalrius Core
 - [TGA converter](./tgaconvert) - Converts TGA files to PNG, BPM or JPEG

+## License

+Each sub-project within this repository will have its own license due to the inclusion of Blizzard assets.